What is an amniocentesis?

 can be used to diagnose genetic disorders and open neural tube defects (ONTDs), such

 as spina bifida.
-Testing may also be done to check for inherited gene defects and
+This test may also be done to check for inherited gene defects and

 metabolic disorders based on the family history.